-Who would’ve thought a mere seven-word phrase could shape an entire society?
+Freedom.
+Who would’ve thought a mere seven-letter phrase could shape an entire society?
 It is ingrained into our very being from the time we are young that America is a land of Life, Liberty and the Pursuit of Happiness.
 It is easily our most beloved maxim.
 We have come to accept it, however, without truly thinking about not only its serious implications, but how it has shaped the way we think about our lives.

 Looking at Jesus’ life, I see a picture that is actually quite the opposite of Life, Liberty and Happiness.
 He calls us to Death, Servitude and the Pursuit of Obedience.
 Yes, I did just say that—Jesus’ call for our lives is basically the antithesis of what American culture expects of us.

 I could reference multiple passages in which Jesus says that the last is first, that one must serve in order to be a leader, that you must lay down your life to truly be a follower of Him.
 Have we really lost these basic truths because of a short catch-phrase?
-My generation has a lot of passion, I’ll give us that much.
+Americans have a lot of passion, I’ll give us that much.
 But we also have this infuriating sense of entitlement.
 Jesus tells us to lose our rights all over Scripture.
 If you want a specific verse, read the Gospels.

 To truly follow Christ, the very way you think about life must change.
 Satan is most effective when he’s working in our head.
 Behavioral changes are noticed.
 They’re easily spotted by friends and can be pointed out.
 Attitudes change subtly, though.
 We must daily be renewing our mind.
 Andrew Murray said: “The manna of one day was corrupt when the next day came [see Exodus 16: 1-20].
 I must every day have fresh grace from Heaven.”

 The first key to change is awareness.
 That’s all I’m asking for here.
 Be aware of how culture has shaped the way you think.
 I challenge you to take 10 minutes today and reflect on it.
 Also be aware of the importance of putting God into your day, every day.
 Culture is a good thing.
 I love cheap fiction as much as the next guy.
 Just please don’t pursue liberty and happiness—put instead Christ and obedience first, and you’ll receive those other things as well.